 Lee Wratislaw loves to travel.
 But unlike most vacationers, you won’t find him just lounging in the shade with his feet up.
-Travel can be demanding, and it’s important to stay in shape so you can enjoy it.
+Travel can be demanding, and it’s important to stay in shape so you can enjoy it it — which means finding a way to get your vacation workout in.

 Lee makes time to break a sweat while he explores a new destination — and shares how you can customize your fitness plan to be sure you stay in shape while on vacation.